Desoriano/Protecting-Digital-Assets/README.md

 <h1>Hi, I'm Desiree🌷</h1>

 Welcome to my Portfolio!
 I am a student pursuing a BS in Cybersecurity and Information Assurance.
 I already hold a BA in Psychology.
-I thrive on continuous learning and value feedback and diverse perspectives.

 💻 I've built a home lab for personal projects and earned certifications through both coursework and independent initiatives.
 Below is a glimpse of completed work, along with upcoming projects and certifications.

 <b>My Goal:</b> To continually expand my knowledge, refine my skills, and contribute meaningfully to cybersecurity by solving complex challenges and driving impactful solutions.

-<h2>👩🏽‍💻Projects: In Progress</h2>
+<h2>👩🏽‍💻Home Labs/ Projects: Ongoing</h2>

 - <b>Azure SIEM Setup</b>
   - [Overview]